Matija8/tiny-URL/README.md

     5. Try to suggest some ideas for advanced features.

         TODO
-        - Allowing users to make their own profiles to track the links they shortened and how much those links were used.
+        - Allow users to make their own profiles to track the links they shortened and how much those links were used.
 Not only the admins.
+        - Allow organizations to group urls by certain parameters, so they can later extract better analytics (grouping types of urls, comparing the groups...)

 ## Part 2